Berserker: Attestations

 Berserkers appear prominently in a multitude of other sagas and poems.
 Many earlier sagas portrayed berserkers as bodyguards, elite soldiers, and champions of kings.
 This image would change as time passed and sagas would begin to describe berserkers as boasters rather than heroes, and as ravenous men who loot, plunder, and kill indiscriminately.
 Within the sagas, Berserkers can be narrowed down to four different types.
 The King's Berserkr, the Hall-Challenging Berserkr, the Hólmgangumaðr, and the Viking Berserkr.
 Later, by Christian interpreters, the berserker was viewed as a "heathen devil".

 The earliest surviving reference to the term "berserker" is in Haraldskvæði, a skaldic poem composed by Thórbiörn Hornklofi in the late 9th century in honor of King Harald Fairhair, as ulfheðnar ("men clad in wolf skins").
 This translation from the Haraldskvæði saga describes Harald's berserkers:

 The "tasters of blood" (a kenning) in this passage are thought to be ravens, which feasted on the slain.

 The Icelandic historian and poet Snorri Sturluson (1179–1241) wrote the following description of berserkers in his Ynglinga saga:

 King Harald Fairhair's use of berserkers as "shock troops" broadened his sphere of influence.
 Other Scandinavian kings used berserkers as part of their army of hirdmen and sometimes ranked them as equivalent to a royal bodyguard.
 It may be that some of those warriors only adopted the organization or rituals of berserk Männerbünde, or used the name as a deterrent or claim of their ferocity.

 Emphasis has been placed on the frenzied nature of the berserkers, hence the modern sense of the word "berserk".
 However, the sources describe several other characteristics that have been ignored or neglected by modern commentators.
 Snorri's assertion that "neither fire nor iron told upon them" is reiterated time after time.
 The sources frequently state that neither edged weapons nor fire affected the berserks, although they were not immune to clubs or other blunt instruments.
 For example:

 Similarly, Hrolf Kraki's champions refuse to retreat "from fire or iron".
 Another frequent motif refers to berserkers blunting their enemy's blades with spells or a glance from their evil eyes.
 This appears as early as Beowulf where it is a characteristic attributed to Grendel.
 Both the fire eating and the immunity to edged weapons are reminiscent of tricks popularly ascribed to fakirs.

 In 1015, Jarl Eiríkr Hákonarson of Norway outlawed berserkers.
 Grágás, the medieval Icelandic law code, sentenced berserker warriors to outlawry.
 By the 12th century, organised berserker war-bands had disappeared.

-The Lewis Chessmen, found on the Isle of Lewis (Outer Hebrides, Scotland) but thought to be of Norse manufacture, include berserkers depicted biting their shields.
+The Lewis Chessmen, found on the Isle of Lewis, Outer Hebrides, Scotland, and thought to be of Norse manufacture, include berserkers depicted biting their shields.